gradle/gradle/.github/ISSUE_TEMPLATE/regression.md

 ---
-name: Regression
+name: 'Regression'
-about: Report a problem about something that used to work
+about: 'Report a problem about something that used to work'
-title: ''
-labels: a:regression
+labels: 'a:regression, from:contributor'
-assignees: ''

 ---

 <!---
 Please use our bug report template to report problems with something that has never worked.
 Regressions reports are greatly appreciated during our RC phase and before a final release.
 -->

 <!--- Provide a brief summary of the issue in the title above -->